Braille and Talking Book Library Policies

 The following policies govern the circulation of materials to eligible blind, print-disabled, or reading-disabled patrons and the institutions who serve them who are registered with the California State Library's Braille and Talking Book Library (BTBL).
 Patrons who borrow materials from BTBL accept the following policies.
 Violation of these policies can result in suspension of library services.
 Some services to CDCR (California Department of Corrections and Rehabilitation) patrons may be limited or restricted by CDCR policies or regulations.

-Materials include braille books, books on cassette, books on digital cartridge, descriptive videos on VHS and DVD, cassette book machines, digital book machines, accessories, or any specialty items on loan from BTBL.
+Materials include braille books, books on cassette, books on digital cartridge, descriptive videos on DVD, cassette book machines, digital book machines, accessories, or any specialty items on loan from BTBL.

 Patrons accept responsibility for notifying the library of any changes in address or other contact information, or to cancel or hold service.
 Discourtesy toward BTBL staff, including but not limited to the use of obscene, harassing, threatening, or degrading language or behavior will not be tolerated and may result in suspension of service.2.
 Return Materials